 A thread of sincerity runs through all of Smith’s work, a kind impulse that seems to drive his work, aid in the choice of his subjects, and inform the way that he reinterprets their image.

-Byron Smith, Untitled, Mixed Media, 2015, 15 x 22 in.
+Byron Smith, Untitled, 2015, mixed media, 15 x 22 in.

-Byron Smith, Diana Ross, Pencil on Paper, 2017, 14 x 17 in.
+Byron Smith, Diana Ross, 2017, pencil on paper, 14 x 17 in.

 Byron Smith, Untitled, 2015, ink on paper, 20 x 13 in.